rekalogika/reconstitutor/README.md

 * The `get()` and `set()` methods are forwarders to a custom implementation of Symfony's `PropertyAccessorInterface`.
 Therefore, you can use the same exceptions defined in `PropertyAccessorInterface`.
-* Abstracts all the peculiarities of Doctrine events and Unit of Work, so you don't have to.
+* Abstracts all the peculiarities of Doctrine events, unit of work, and proxy, so you don't have to find out and deal with them yourself.
-* It has what we think is the correct behavior.
+* It has what we consider the correct behavior.
 It asks your reconstitutor to save only after Doctrine has successfully saved the object.
 It doesn't rely on Doctrine seeing the object being dirty before `flush()`-ing. i.e. your entities don't have to modify a Doctrine-managed property —like